batect/batect/docs/content/config/Tasks.md

 container's definition.

 ## `prerequisites`
 List of other tasks that should be run to completion before running this task.
+Names are case-sensitive.

 If a prerequisite task finishes with a non-zero exit code, then neither this task nor any other prerequisites will be run.

 The tasks are run in the same order that they are declared in, unless reordering is required to satisfy the prerequisites of this task's prerequisites.
+If a task is listed explicitly and also matches a wildcard, the first occurrence of the task is used.

 Passing the [`--skip-prerequisites`](../CLIReference.md#skip-prerequisites-skip-prerequisites) command line flag skips all defined prerequisites and runs only the task specified on the command line.

+### Wildcards

+Prerequisite names can include wildcards, denoted by `*`.
+For example, rather than listing `lint:bar` and `lint:foo`, you can give just `lint:*`, and batect will automatically run both `lint:bar` and
+`lint:foo`.

+A single `*` matches zero or more characters.
+For example, giving `lint:*` as a prerequisite would match the tasks `lint:a`, `lint:foo` and `lint:`.

+To avoid YAML syntax issues with `*` characters, it's recommended you enclose names containing wildcards in quotes (eg. use `"lint:*"` rather than `lint:*`).

+If a wildcard matches multiple tasks, the tasks are returned in alphabetic order.
+If a wildcard does not match any tasks, no error is raised.

 ## Names